Nyękwarihwá·yę̀·ʔ

 2022 After decades of various Tuscaroras working to revive the language and sporadic language mini-courses being taught, a formal Tuscarora language course is offered and the Tuscaroras who graduate actively teach their children the language.

 2023 On April 21st, the city of Raleigh celebrated Earth Day.
 Rahahę́·tih David Webb (Wolf Clan), who was invited to speak, opened the event with a recitation of Haʔ Kanęherathę́hčreh, the Tuscarora Thanksgiving Address.
 Rahahę́·tih and other Tuscaroras danced the Smoke Dance, Alligator Dance and Stick Dance.
-Raleigh was built upon our village Katteras.
+Raleigh was built upon our village Kaʔtéhraʔθ (written on historic maps as "Katteras").

 *June 10th was Strawberry Ceremony and the first ceremony officiated entirely in the Tuscarora language.